Sudan's military dissolves transitional government in coup - KRDO

 Bullets were fired at protesters demonstrating against the coup outside Sudan’s General Command in the city, the Ministry of Information said in another statement.
 The ministry said there were casualties, but did not clarify how many shots were fired, or who was shooting at demonstrators.

-The Central Committee of Sudan Doctors, who are aligned with the civil component of the now-dissolved Sovereign Council, said that two people were killed and more than 80 were injured in the incident.
+The Central Committee of Sudan Doctors, who are aligned with the civil component of the now-dissolved Sovereign Council, on Tuesday said that four people were killed and more than 80 were injured during the protests.
+Earlier, the group said at least two people were killed.

+A man was killed by “gunfire from the forces of the military coup council,” the group said.
+CNN could not verify those claims.

 Earlier Monday, one eyewitness told CNN demonstrators had blocked three main bridges in Khartoum, including one that connects Omdurman to the capital and leads to the presidential palace.
 Security forces briefly fired tear gas near that bridge to disperse protesters, the eyewitness said, explaining that the security forces patrolling the streets are mainly military and paramilitary Rapid Support Forces.
 There was minimal police presence on the streets, the eyewitness added.